go-bindata/go-bindata/CONTRIBUTING.md

   external dependencies which may be needed.
 * Where applicable, provide a step-by-step listing of the way to reproduce the problem.
 Make sure this is the simplest possible way to do so.
-Omit any and all unneccesary steps, because they may just complicate our understanding of the real problem.
+Omit any and all unnecessary steps, because they may just complicate our understanding of the real problem.
   If need be, create a whole new code project on your local machine, which specifically tries to create the problem you are running into;